York Foundation: History

 At Clash of the Champions XV on June 12, 1991, the York Foundation Ricky Morton - now renamed Richard Morton - joined in an attack on Dustin Rhodes and also beat up his longtime Rock 'N Roll Express partner Robert Gibson just as he announced he was ready to return from a serious knee injury.
 In July, Richard Morton defeated Gibson at the Great American Bash 1991.
 Gibson left WCW shortly after allowing Morton to focus on the York Foundation's feud with Dustin Rhodes & friends.
-At the Great American Bash, the Foundation lost the services of Mr. Hughes as he joined forces with Harley Race and Lex Luger, instead Miss York brought in Thomas Rich to be the third member of her foundation.
+At the Great American Bash, the Foundation lost the services of Mr. Hughes as he joined forces with Harley Race and Lex Luger, instead Ms. York brought in Thomas Rich to be the third member of her foundation.

-Over the summer, the Foundation continued its feud with Dustin Rhodes, Tom Zenk and Bobby Eaton all of whom had turned down Miss York's offer of membership.
+Over the summer, the Foundation continued its feud with Dustin Rhodes, Tom Zenk and Bobby Eaton all of whom had turned down Ms. York's offer of membership.
 The Foundation beat Dustin Rhodes, Tom Zenk and Big Josh for the WCW World Six-Man Tag Team Titles on October 8, 1991 and held the titles until they were abandoned in late November 1991.
-As fall turned to winter the members of the York Foundation were used more as “Enhancement Talent” to make wrestlers such as Van Hammer or Big Josh.
+As fall turned to winter, the members of the York Foundation were used more as “Enhancement Talent” to make wrestlers such as Van Hammer or Big Josh.
 The sole highlight was Richard Morton's participation in the tournament to crown the first ever WCW Light Heavyweight Championship where he reached the finals before losing to Flyin’ Brian.
 The York Foundation's final feud was with The Fabulous Freebirds and was cut short when it disbanded in January 1992.